ForgeRock/forgerock-web-login-framework/README.md

 ```

 It's worth noting that if the Widget has already mounted before the `onMount` statement, it will never run.
 It won't retroactively run the callback function.

+`onClose` and the `reason` value:

+1. `"user"`: user closed the dialog via UI
+2. `"auto"`: the modal was closed because user successfully authenticated
+3. `"external"`: the application itself called the `modal.close` function

 ### Inline